 Despite an increasing amount of recent media coverage, there is still a great deal of consumer ignorance, and some recurring Myths and Misconceptions surrounding Electric Cars.

 The following are the common misconception we hear and have to address all the time:

-They are slow and have poor performance? – the opposite is true, as they offer much faster acceleration than their petrol counterparts, and a smoother more enjoyable responsive drive.
+The opposite is true, as they offer much faster acceleration than their petrol counterparts and a smoother more enjoyable responsive drive.
 Acceleration is effortless and immediate, as well as being silent, achieving a far superior drive.

-They are expensive to buy? – it is possible to buy a very high quality and practical used electric car under 3 years old for under £6k.
-As electric cars have now been around since 2011 there is now lots more choice at the lower priced end of the market.
-For example a 2015 Renault Zoe with under 20k miles on the clock would have a forecourt price of around £6k, and a 2014 Nissan Leaf with under 50k miles would be on the forecourt for under £9k.
+It is possible to buy very high quality and practical used electric car under 5 years old for under £10k.
+As electric cars have now been around since 2011 there is now lots more choice at the lower-priced end of the market.

-It is no greener to run a car on electricity than it is to burn fuel? – a typical combustion engine is about 20% efficient in its conversion of petrol / diesel to momentum, compared to 80% for an electric motor.
-Much less energy is wasted than in combustion, where much of the energy is lost as heat.
-Also electricity can be 100% renewable and provided from solar or wind production (if your electricity is provided by a green energy supplier or from your own solar panels.)
-This makes the running of your car completely green and emissions free.
+Also, electricity can be 100% renewable and provided from solar or wind production (if your electricity is provided by a green energy supplier or from your own solar panels.)
+This makes the running of your car completely green and emissions-free.

-If you would like to visit to test drive some electric cars for yourself, or if you would simply like to find out more about modern electric car driving, please do get in touch.
+If you would like to visit to test drive some EVs for yourself, or if you would simply like to find out more about modern EV driving, please do get in touch.